 An Attack Vector is the collection of all vulnerable points by which an attacker can gain entry into the target system.
 Attack vectors include vulnerable points in technology as well as human behavior, skillfully exploited by attackers to gain access to networks.
 The growth of IoT devices and (Work from Home) have greatly increased the attack vector, making networks increasingly difficult to defend.

-Authentication is the process of verifying the identity of a user or piece of information and the veracity of information provided.
-In computing, it is the process of identifying a person or system with the username, password, etc. Authentication helps individuals and systems gain authorization based on their identity and prevent unauthorized access.
+Authentication is the process of verifying the identity of a user or piece of information and the veracity of the information provided.
+In computing, it is the process of identifying a person or system with a username, password, etc. Authentication helps individuals and systems gain authorization based on their identity and prevent unauthorized access.